davidgasquez/handbook/content/health.md

 - Premeditatio malorum.
 By imagining the worst case scenario ahead of time, you could overcome the fear of negative experiences and make better plans to prevent them.
 - [Journaling is a tool you can use to better manage your mental health](https://nesslabs.com/dear-diary).
 - There are many methods.
 Start with a simple one like "What worked, what didn't, what's next".
+- Weekly Review:
+  - How did the week go?
+Wins/Improvements
+  - What would you like to acomplish next week?
+    - Do you need to clarify something?
+    - Which actions will you move closer to your goals?

 ## Stoicism